AnnArborTees/bootstrap5_form/README.md

 datetime_select          rich_text_area                            week_field
 ```

-By default, the helpers generate a `label` tag, and an `input`, `select`, or `textarea` tag, by calling the Rails `label` helper, and then the Rails helper with the same name as the `bootstrap_form` helper.
+By default, the helpers generate a `label` tag, and an `input`, `select`, or `textarea` tag, by calling the Rails `label` helper, and then the Rails helper with the same name as the `bootstrap5_form` helper.

-The `bootstrap_form` helpers accept the same options as the standard Rails form helpers, and pass those options through to the Rails helper.
+The `bootstrap5_form` helpers accept the same options as the standard Rails form helpers, and pass those options through to the Rails helper.
 They also accept additional options, described in the following section.

 ## Form Helper Options